Self-driving car liability: Artificial intelligence and liability

 The NHTSA investigation of a fatal 2016 crash involving Tesla Autopilot proceeded as an automobile product safety inquiry and determined that despite the crash, there were no defects that required a recall (though Tesla is working to improve the software to avoid similar crashes).
 Autopilot only gives cars limited autonomy, and human drivers are expected to maintain situational awareness and take over as needed.

 With fully autonomous vehicles, the software and vehicle manufacturers are expected to be liable for any at-fault collisions (under existing automobile products liability laws), rather than the human occupants, the owner, or the owner's insurance company.
 Volvo has already announced that it will pay for any injuries or damage caused by its fully autonomous car, which it expects to start selling in 2020.
 Starting in 2012, laws or regulations specifically regarding autonomous car testing, certification, and sales, with some issuing special driver's licenses; have been passed by some U.S. states, this remains an active area of lawmaking.
 Human occupants would still be liable for actions they directed, such as choosing where to park (and thus for parking tickets).

 University of South Carolina law professor Bryant Walker Smith points out that with automated systems, considerably more data will typically be available than with human-driver crashes, allowing more reliable and detailed assessment of liability.
 He also predicted that comparisons between how an automated system responds and how a human would have or should have responded would be used to help determine fault.

-State level legislation in the US
+State level legislation in the United States

 According to the NHTSA, states retain their responsibility for motor vehicle insurance and liability regimes, among other traditional responsibilities such as vehicle licensing and registration and traffic laws and enforcement.
 Several states, such as Michigan and Nevada and Washington D.C., have explicitly written provisions for how liability will be treated.